LennyAtomz138/konane-final-project/README.md

 1) A Board class which handles the list of lists representation of our checkers board which includes handling piece movement and board displaying.

 2) A Game file which holds all the information necessary to run a game of Konane.
-This includes a Game class which is used as a game state node, the minimax with alpha-beta pruning algorithm for our computer player, a game playing function to initialize a game of Konane with a board setup passed in as a parameter.
+This includes a Game class which is used as a game state node, the minimax_function with alpha-beta pruning algorithm for our computer player, a game playing function to initialize a game of Konane with a board setup passed in as a parameter.

 ===Gameplay===